 This engagement would be performed at September 30 in accordance with GAGAS.
-The AAS and all audit reports must be received by OPM no later than December 15.
+The AAS and all audit reports must be received by OPM no later than December 14.
 Additionally, this engagement requires:

 - A. The application of specified agreed-upon procedures as of September 30. - B. The procedures necessary to assess service organization controls related to the FEHBP if applicable.
-The IPA may consider the use of a service organization auditors report. - C. A report on compliance with laws, regulations and internal controls. - D. Unaudited AAS as of December 31.
-Option 3
+The IPA may consider the use of a service organization auditor's report. - C. A report on compliance with laws, regulations and internal controls. - D. Unaudited AAS as of December 31.

-This engagement would be performed at December 31 in accordance with GAS.
-The AAS and all audit reports must be received by OPM no later than March 31.
+This engagement would be performed at December 31 in accordance with GAAS.
+The AAS and all audit reports must be received by OPM no later than March 30.
 Additionally, this engagement requires:

-- A. An attestation engagement related to specified management assertions about the carrier's compliance with the FEHBP contract for the period ending December 31. - B. The application of two sets of specified agreed-upon procedures; one, as of September 30 and, the second, as of December 31. - C. The procedures necessary to assess service organization controls related to health benefits program activity, if applicable.
-The IPA may consider the use of a service organization auditors report. - D. Unaudited AAS as of September 30.
+- A. Statements on Standards for Attestation Engagements (SSAE) No. 10, AT Sections 101 and 601 (Attest Engagements and Compliance Attestation Engagements) related to specified responsible party assertions about the carrier's compliance with the FEHBP contract for the period ending December 31. - B. The application of two sets of specified agreed-upon procedures; one, as of September 30, and the second, as of December 31. - C. The procedures necessary to assess service organization controls related to health benefits program activity, if applicable.
+The IPA may consider the use of a service organization auditor's report. - D. Unaudited AAS as of September 30.